johnbelamaric/blog.coredns.io/content/post/how-to-add-middleware.md

 A middleware consists of a number of parts:

 1. The registration of the middleware
-2. The setup function that parses the *whois* directive and possible options from the Corefile
+2. The setup function that parses the *whoami* directive and possible options from the Corefile
 3. The `ServeDNS()` and `Name()` methods